Getting Started with Bovine IVF

 • Oocytes can be collected from females up to 90 days pregnant

-• Oocytes can be collected from females from approx. 50 days post-calving
+• Oocytes can be collected from females post calving (approx. 40 days)

 • Females do not have to be taken out of their current breeding cycle; and